jnozzi/cocoadev.com/markdown/PerformSelectorAfterDelay.md

 Well, what is the thread doing after issuing that command?
 As long as you have a runloop which you are going to return to, this should work.

---General/JeffDisher
+--JeffDisher

 ----

-Is the any General/NSRunLoop<nowiki/>s running in your thread?
+Is the any NSRunLoop<nowiki/>s running in your thread?
 Are you trying to run     performSelector::: from a secondary thread?
 If you want to delay selector to the next run loop sequence, try to use this:

-id currentRunLoop = General/[NSRunLoop currentRunLoop];
+id currentRunLoop = [NSRunLoop currentRunLoop];
-id defaultRunLoopModeArray = General/[NSArray arrayWithObject:General/NSDefaultRunLoopMode];
+id defaultRunLoopModeArray = [NSArray arrayWithObject:NSDefaultRunLoopMode];
 [currentRunLoop performSelector:@selector(mySelector)
 	target:self
 	argument:nil